fbpx

 What is a HFC connection for the NBN and how does it work?

-HFC stands for Hybrid Fibre Coaxial and is one of the technologies used to deliver the National Broadband Network (NBN) to homes and businesses in Australia.
+HFC stands for Hybrid Fibre Coaxial and is one of the technologies used to deliver the National Broadband Network (NBN) to homes in Australia.
 It combines fibre optic cables and coaxial cables, often the same as those used for pay TV, to transmit internet data.

 Here's how it works: